Indigenous Housing Partnership

 Indigenous peoples have a deep spiritual, physical, social and cultural connection to their land, and building homes within Indigenous communities must be undertaken with the support of the community.

-To better address the specific challenges facing Indigenous families, Habitat Canada launched its Indigenous Housing Program in 2007 in partnership with Indigenous communities and with the support of Canada Mortgage and Housing Corporation (CMHC).
+To better address the specific challenges facing Indigenous families, Habitat Canada launched the Indigenous Housing Partneship in 2007 in partnership with Indigenous communities and with the support of Canada Mortgage and Housing Corporation (CMHC).
 In 2011, Habitat and the Assembly of First Nations (AFN) signed an agreement with the ultimate goal of increasing First Nations’ involvement in Habitat projects.

 Housing issues for Indigenous families